hbendekgey/Spotify-Workshop/README.md

 ## Operating on DataFrames

 In this section, we will play with the package called `pandas`, which is the primary package for data clearning, wrangling and analysis in Python.
-We will introduce the concept of _DataFrame_ and _Series_ and cover basic commands, ways to do indexing, and operations on columns.
+We will introduce the concept of _DataFrame_ and _Series_ and cover the basic commands, ways to do indexing, some operations on different columns, and how to combine dataframes.
 Open `02-data-cleaning-and-wrangling` to get started!

 ## Visualization